Compressed Flash Fiction

 Jeff pulled into the parking lot, hoping for a convenient spot.
 He found one, four rows in.
-Someone must have recently left.
-He swung in, facing the five-story, concrete daycare.
-It blocked the sunrise, even absorbing the pink sky.
+He pulled in, facing the five-story, concrete daycare.
+He watched as it blocked the sunrise, even absorbing the pink sky.

-Eyes closed, Jeff took three deep breaths, venting each to the count of his heartbeat.
+Closing his eyes, Jeff took three deep breaths, exhaling each to the rhythm of his heartbeat.
 He opened his eyes, but the hulking brick was still there.
-Jeff got out of his car, stood up, and stretched.
-He stretched so hard his arms quivered above his head.
-Once the feeling returned to his legs, Jeff started the march to work, shoulders slumped.
+He got out of his car, stood up, and stretched so hard his arms quivered above his head.
+As the feeling returned to his legs, Jeff started the march to work, shoulders slumped.

-Reaching the third floor, he saw a level of activity that he couldn’t explain.
-It wasn’t December, so that Jeff could think of no reason for the festivities.
-Heads popped up over their cubes to talk to their neighbors, then disappeared.
-Jeff thought it looked like an arcade game.
-He went over to the nearest face he knew.
+On the third floor, he saw a level of activity he couldn’t explain.
+It wasn’t December, and Jeff could think of no reason for the festivities.
+Heads popped up over their cubes.
+They talked to their neighbors, then disappeared.
+Jeff thought it looked like a game of whack-a-mole.
+He went over to the closest face he knew.

 “Hey, Jeff, you missed it!
 Alice got fired!
 Embezzlement!”